AdobeDocs/experience-manager-screens.en/help/user-guide/data-driven-events.md

 #### Data out presentational {#data-out-presentational}

-Chart aggregating the information into the feedback loop.
+The chart aggregating the information into the feedback loop.
 It uses analytics to evaluate and notice events.